ZimmermanGroup/conformer-rl/docs/source/tutorial/install.rst

 -------------
 * We recommend installing in a new Conda environment.

-   * If you are new to using Conda, you can install it `here <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ and learn more about environments `here <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
+   * If you are new to using Conda, you can install it in `conda installation <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ and learn more about environments in `conda environments <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.

 * Install dependencies